joergbrech/simpleFoamAirflowD150/README.md

  - The results are stored in `simpleFoam/VTK`.
 Copy the vtk-files e.g. using [scp](https://www.garron.me/en/articles/scp.html) to your local computer and postprocess them with [Paraview](https://www.paraview.org/).
 That's all there is to it!

-# Remarks
+## Remarks

  - The script `TiGL_150_08_16.sh` generates the OpenFOAM mesh from a `.msh` file located in the `simpleFOAM` subdirectory.
 Next, the `boundary` file of the root directory is copied to the OpenFOAM case to replace some boundary conditions, specifically the airplane surface needs to be set to `wall`.
 The `boundary` file is hardcoded to fit to the `.msh` file, as it includes the submesh names and node and cell numbers.
 It would not work out of the shell for another mesh.

 # Acknowledgements

-Thanks to @pputin for generating the Mesh from a CPACS file created with DLR-SC/TiGL and Gmsh and for creating the OpenFOAM case!
+Thanks to **[Paul Putin](https://github.com/pputin)** for generating the Mesh from a CPACS file created with DLR-SC/TiGL and Gmsh and for creating the OpenFOAM case!